natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-14A%20Early.md

 * Cannot pull sustained Gs when above 1,000 km/h IAS (11-13 G) in RB or the wings will rip
 * The TF30 is one of, if not the hottest running engine in-game, requiring the need to throttle down (and massively lose speed and energy retention) to reliably flare off infrared missiles
 * 60 countermeasures may be a bit lacking considering the extremely high engine temperature
-* The AIM-54A only has 17G overload and is sluggish due to high weight, and thus is rather easy to dodge
 * The AIM-54A's rocket motor burns for a very long time, giving enemies plenty of time to spot it early and evade
 * Requires lots of work and control binds related to the radar and variable wing sweep angle to make the most of the aircraft
 * The Damping SAS mode limits the AoA so much that it performs abysmally in one-circle fights (scissors, split-S, etc.) thus forcing the player to use the much more difficult Manual SAS mode (SB with full-real controls)